gavinlyonsrepo/raspberrypi_tempmon/README.md

 https://wiki.archlinux.org/index.php/SSMTP
 and remember to configure the rpi_tempmon.cfg as well, see files section.

-The graph modules requires pyhton module matplotlib to draw graphs, install as follows:
+The graph modules requires python module *matplotlib* to draw graphs, install as follows:

 matplotlib - Plotting library : recommend install version for python 3